kiranbakale/AMI-Readme/docs/environment_troubleshooting.md

 [This warning is due to an Ansible quirk](https://github.com/ansible/ansible/issues/40030) and can be ignored.

-For some background, GKE / EKS will setup VMs to be the Nodes in the Kubernetes cluster.
+For some background, GKE / EKS will set up VMs to be the Nodes in the Kubernetes cluster.
 These VMs show up in normal lists and can appear in Ansible Inventories as a result.
 Ansible can't configure these nodes directly that are instead managed by GKE / EKS, which Ansible configures later via Helm.
 As such, depending on cloud provider, Ansible is configured to ignore these machines directly and this can sometimes result in the above warning.

 From GitLab Environment Toolkit version `2.4.0` onwards this warning is disabled by default as it's expected.